carpentries-incubator/fair-explainable-ml/episodes/4-explainability-vs-interpretability.md

 #### Explainability
 The extent to which the internal mechanics of a machine learning model can be articulated in human terms, important for transparency and building trust.

-**Explainable models**: Typical refers to more complex models, such as neural networks or ensemble methods, that may act as black boxes.
-While these models can deliver high accuracy, they require additional techniques (like LIME and SHAP) to explain their decisions.
+**Explainable models**: Typical refers to more complex models, such as neural networks or ensemble methods, that may be considered "black boxes" without the use of specialized *explainability methods*.

 **Explainability methods preview:** Various explainability methods exist to help clarify how complex models work.
 For instance...